loopholelabs/frpc-go/README.md

 Usage instructions and documentation for fRPC is available at [https://frpc.io/](https://frpc.io/).

-The fRPC Generator is still in very early **Alpha**.
+The fRPC is still in very early **Alpha**.
 While it is functional and being used within other products we're building at [Loophole Labs][loophomepage], the `proto3` spec has a myriad of edge-cases that make it difficult to guarantee validity of generated RPC frameworks without extensive real-world use.